-Notwithstanding the foregoing, Shanghai Xiao-I and Guizhou Xiao-I enjoy preferential income tax rate of 15% until 2022 and 2024, respectively, due to their treatment as "National High-Tech Enterprises" in China.
+Notwithstanding the foregoing, our PRC subsidiaries and Shanghai Xiao-i enjoy preferential income tax rate of 15% until November 12, 2023, due to its treatment as "National High-Tech Enterprises" in China.

 United States Federal Income Taxation Considerations

 The following is a summary of certain United States federal income tax considerations generally applicable to the ownership and disposition of our ADSs or Ordinary Shares by a U.S. holder (as defined below) that acquires our ADSs in this offering and holds our ADSs or Ordinary Shares as "capital assets" (generally, property held for investment).